GalacticBot/galactic-docs/docs/tutorials/Moderation.md

 **Ex:** `-warn @user obnoxious 2 points`

 ## Infraction history
 Infraction history will always be logged to the bot's database regardless of text channel output.
-As such GalacticBot provides tools to search logs and filter them to some extent with flags, such as `--filter:warn` or `--exclude:mute`.
+As such GalacticBot provides tools to search logs and filter them to some extent with flags, such as `--filter warn` or `--exclude mute`.

 When viewing a user's infraction history, the total amount on **unresolved infractions** is shown, and if modpoints are enabled, their unexpired points as well.
 This does not mean that the infractions are not displayed in their history!